acacioas/git-acl-wrapper/README.md

 This wrapper is licensed under MIT License.
 So, feel free for used it, with no restrictions (but I'm not responsible for it's usage in your code).

-For more information, see the MIT-LICENSE.txt file
+For more information, see the LICENSE file

 ### Do you know (or want) to enhance this wrapper?